 Discerning the Buddha’s thoughts from his position as a higher dimensional being, for whom the minds of humans are open books, a quality shared by UFOs, interestingly, the Brahma Sahampati, the chief Mahabrahma, despairs that without the Buddha’s wisdom the world will perish, so he comes to the Buddha and entreats him to teach for the sake of the few “with little dust in their eyes.”

-The Buddha compares human beings to lotuses, some of which thrive immersed in the water, others of which rest on the water’s surface, and still others that rise out of the water but are unwetted.
+The Buddha compares human beings to lotuses, some of which thrive immersed in water, others of which rest on the water’s surface, and still others rise out of the water but are unwetted.
 In all these cases, of course, the lotus continues to be rooted in the mud (samsara).

 The Buddha assents to Sahampati’s request, who departs, thinking that he has earned merit by being the cause of the Buddha’s teaching the people.

 When he discovers that both Alara Kalama and Uttara Ramaputta are recently deceased, the Buddha decides to teach the dharma to the Group of Five.
 These are, of course, the five ascetics with whom the Buddha practised self-mortification for six years prior to his Enlightenment.
 He discovers that they are living in the Deer Park at Isipatana, near Benares.